 Linux Foundation Discount Coupon [Valid all the time]

-You can get a 20% off on any training or certification course provided by The Linux Foundation at any given time.
-All you have to do is to use the coupon code ITSFOSS20 at the checkout page.
+You can get a 15% off on any training or certification course provided by The Linux Foundation at any given time.
+All you have to do is to use the coupon code ITSFOSS15 at the checkout page.

-Note that it might not be combined with sysadmin day offer.
+Note that it might not be combined with other offers.

 This article contains affiliate links.
 Please read our affiliate policy.